Shooting victims include a mom who died protecting her baby

 Norma Coca told Wichita, Kansas-television station KWCH that her daughter and son-in-law were near the front doors of the Walmart when they were shot.

 Coca, who lives in Salina, Kansas, said her daughter, Jessica Coca Garcia, was shot three times in the leg.
-She says her son-in-law, Memo Garcia, was shot twice in the leg and once in the back.
+She said her son-in-law, Memo Garcia, was shot twice in the leg and once in the back.
 She said her daughter was in stable condition and her son-in-law was in critical condition.

 Jessica Coca Garcia’s father, Don Coca, said they have family in the El Paso area who were able to be with the couple.
-Don Cocoa says: “She was just crying … I told her that our prayers are there and we’re on our way.”
+Don Coca says: “She was just crying … I told her that our prayers are there and we’re on our way.”

-The couple’s son and 11-year-old daughter were also at the Walmart and were not shot.
+The couple’s 5-year-old son and 11-year-old daughter were also at the Walmart and were not shot.

 —